Historical Events for Year 1830

 Sep 9th - Charles Durant, 1st US aeronaut, flies a balloon from Castle Garden, NYC to Perth Amboy, NJ

-Sep 15th - 1st National Negro Convention begins in Phila
+Sep 15th - First National Negro Convention begins in Phila

-Sep 15th - 1st person to be run over by a railroad train (William Huskisson, England)
+Sep 15th - First passenger to be killed by a railway train (William Huskisson, England)

 Sep 15th - Duke of Wellington opens Liverpool & Manchester Railway